Reasoning over User Preferences: Knowledge Graph-Augmented LLMs for Explainable Conversational Recommendations: Introduction

-To address the above challenges, we propose \textbf{Com}pact \textbf{P}reference \textbf{A}nalyzer and \textbf{S}ummarization \textbf{S}ystem (COMPASS), a novel framework that synergizes LLMs and KGs to unveil user preferences, improving both recommendation performance and the explainability of existing CRS.
-COMPASS directly tackles the limitations of current CRSs and the challenges of integrating LLMs with KGs through a two-stage process.
-First, we introduce a \textit{graph entity captioning pre-training} mechanism that transforms KG structures into natural language descriptions.
+To address the above challenges, we propose \textbf{Com}pact \textbf{P}reference \textbf{A}nalyzer and \textbf{S}ummarization \textbf{S}ystem (COMPASS), a novel framework that augments the LLM with the KG to enable explainable preference reasoning, improving both recommendation performance and the explainability of existing CRSs.
+COMPASS introduces a two-stage training paradigm that fundamentally transforms how LLMs process and reason with structured knowledge for preference analysis.
+First, we introduce \textit{graph entity captioning pre-training} that transforms KG structures into natural language descriptions.
 This allows the LLM to comprehend domain-specific information and bridge the \textbf{modality gap (Challenge 1)}.
-We leverage a Graph Neural Network (GNN) to capture structural information from the KG and represent it as entity embeddings.
-These embeddings are then input into the LLM to produce textual descriptions of the entities along with relevant details from their neighbors.
-In this way, we align graph-structured knowledge with natural language, enabling the LLM to better interpret KG information.
-Building upon this alignment, COMPASS employs \textit{knowledge-aware instruction fine-tuning} to improve the LLM's ability to reason about user preferences from dialogue histories and KG-augmented contexts.
+We employ a Graph Neural Network (GNN) to encode structural information from the KG as entity embeddings, which are then projected into the LLM's semantic space via an adapter module.
+The LLM learns to decode these projected embeddings into textual descriptions of entities and their relationships, effectively translating graph-structured knowledge into a format compatible with its reasoning mechanisms.
+Building upon this alignment, COMPASS employs \textit{knowledge-aware instruction fine-tuning} to enhance the LLM's ability to reason about user preferences from dialogue histories and KG-augmented contexts.
 These KG-augmented contexts consist of relevant entity information and relationships extracted from the KG, providing a rich background for inference beyond the conversation history alone.
 Through carefully designed instructions, we enhance the LLM's capability to perform \textbf{cross-modal reasoning (Challenge 2)} by analyzing conversation history and cross-referencing with KG-augmented information.
 This instruction tuning process enhances the LLM's ability to extract explicit mentions, infer implicit interests, and reason about preferences in relation to various item attributes.
 Consequently, as shown in the bottom of Figure~\ref{fig:intro_fi}, COMPASS generates comprehensive and interpretable user preferences in text that capture both overall preferences and current interests.
-To leverage these insights, we introduce an adaptive gating mechanism that integrates summarized preferences into existing CRS models, boosting recommendation performance and explainability without requiring architectural changes.
+To leverage these insights, we introduce an adaptive gating mechanism that integrates summarized preferences into existing CRSs, boosting recommendation performance and explainability without requiring architectural changes.
 Our main contributions can be summarized as follows: \begin{itemize} \item \textbf{New framework.} We propose COMPASS, a novel framework for enhancing user preference modeling in CRSs.
-To the best of our knowledge, this is the first work to leverage LLMs and KGs for explainable preference generation in CRSs. \item \textbf{Effective cross-model reasoning and explanation.} We develop a two-stage process that enables the LLM to perform cross-modal reasoning over KGs and conversations, generating explainable user preference summaries.
-This approach moves beyond abstract vector representations to provide clear, human-readable user preferences. \item \textbf{Flexible Plug-in.} COMPASS generates user preference summaries that are compatible with existing CRS architectures without requiring modifications to the system, improving both recommendation performance and explainability. \end{itemize}
+To the best of our knowledge, this is the first work to leverage LLMs and KGs for explainable preference generation in CRSs.